 Types of Wind Power

+Wind Power is one of the most well known forms of sustainable energy.
 There are different types of wind power including offshore, distributed and utility-scale wind.
 Offshore is characterized by turbines located in bodies of water.
-Their placement makes construction difficult such that they can be 50% more expensive than nuclear and 90% more costly than fossil fuel generators.
+Their placement makes construction difficult such that they can be 50% more expensive than nuclear and 90% more costly than fossil fuels generators.

 Utility-scale wind refers to electricity that is generated in wind farms that is then delivered to the power grid for disbursal by utility companies to the end-user.
 The turbines used are bigger than 100 kW.
 Distributed wind power, on the other hand, is also called small wind because the turbines are 100 kW or less.
 The electricity is delivered directly to the end-user.